diofant/diofant/docs/tutorial/simplification.rst

 Now suppose we were given ``frac`` in the above canceled form.
 In fact, we might be given the fraction in any form, but we can always put it into the above canonical form with ``cancel()``.
 Suppose that we knew that it could be rewritten as a continued fraction.
-How could we do this with SymPy?
+How could we do this with Diofant?
 A continued fraction is recursively `c + \frac{1}{f}`, where `c` is an integer and `f` is a (smaller) continued fraction.
 If we could write the expression in this form, we could pull out each `c` recursively and add it to a list.
 We